You can move tasks in Adobe Workfront between the following objects:

 Click the name of the task to open it.

-Click the More drop-down menu next to the name of the task, then click Move****to.
+Click the More drop-down menu next to the name of the task, then click Move to.
 The Move Task box displays.

 (Optional) Update the Task Name.
 The task moves with the new name in the new location.
 Workfront does not record the original name of the task.

-This field is dimmed and not editable when selecting to move multiple tasks in a list.
+The Task Name field is dimmed and not editable when selecting to move multiple tasks in a list.
 You can hover over the Task Name field and a list of all selected tasks displays.